Fodezy/etl/connectors/uog/transformers/TRANSFORMER.md

 **Key Functions:**

-- `transform_courses_universal(source_courses: list) -> list`
+- `transform_courses_universal(source_courses: list) -> Tuple[list, list]`
   - Manages the transformation of the entire course data stream.
+  - **Initializes a singleton instance of the `DescriptionParser`**, loading the local ML models into memory only once for efficiency.
-  - Uses a `concurrent.futures.ThreadPoolExecutor` to process individual courses in parallel, ideal for handling I/O-bound tasks like API calls.
+  - Uses a `concurrent.futures.ThreadPoolExecutor` to process individual courses in parallel.
-  - Delegates the transformation of each course to the `process_single_course` function.
+  - Delegates the transformation of each course to the `process_single_course` function, passing the course data and the initialized parser instance.
+  - **Collects and separates the two types of results** (main course objects and vector points) into two distinct lists before returning them as a tuple.

 ---